 The electronic music studio is designed for electronic music composition and research.
 The lab is used by students enrolled in Music Composition (MUS 347, MUS 348, MUS 447, MUS 448), Electronic Music (MUS 410) and Independent Study courses, and offers for students to explore audio through composition, listening, and discussion.

-Dozens of 24-hour practice rooms are available to all music students.
-All practice rooms include an upright piano, and some provide access to grand pianos.
+Dozens of practice rooms are available to all music students.
+All practice rooms include an upright piano, and some provide access to grand pianos for piano majors.